(Un)Training Circle for Group Leaders and Aspiring Group Leaders

 The attendee will be able to:

-1. Differentiate between Support/Holding, Skills/Learning and Process/Exploratory group frames and appraise which of these orientations is most ethically suited to your client population.
+Appraise which of these group types/positions may be most ethically suited to your client population.

 Agenda